-Named “The new Obama” by The Guardian, Dr. Abdul El-Sayed is a physician and public health expert who ran to be the first Muslim-American governor of Michigan, ever.
-His campaign excited Americans, with his focus on public health, education, diversity, and dialogue.
-As a speaker, El-Sayed opens up a new, cross-party conversation that “reignites a sense of what matters” in a nation divided.
-The idea of who we are is getting a major, much-needed update, and El-Sayed is raising the bar.
+Called “The new Obama” by The Guardian, Dr. Abdul El-Sayed is a physician, public health expert, progressive activist, and the host of popular podcast America Dissected.
+As a speaker, he opens up a new, cross-party conversation that reignites a sense of what matters in a nation divided.
+The idea of who we are is getting a major overhaul, and El-Sayed is raising the bar.

-Prior to his work in public service, El-Sayed was tenure-track faculty member at Columbia University’s Department of Epidemiology; Director of the Columbia University Systems Science Program, and co-Director of Global Research for Population Health.
+Prior to his work in public service, El-Sayed was tenure-track faculty member at Columbia University’s Department of Epidemiology; Director of the Columbia University Systems Science Program; and co-Director of Global Research for Population Health.
 El-Sayed holds a Doctorate in Public Health from Oxford University, where he was a Rhodes Scholar, as well as an MD from Columbia University.
-He graduated with Highest Distinction and Phi Beta Kappa from the University of Michigan (where he was also a starting defenseman on the Men’s Lacrosse team).
+He graduated with Highest Distinction from the University of Michigan.
 At graduation, El-Sayed was selected to deliver the Student Commencement Address alongside President Clinton, who said of him, “I just wish every person in the world could have heard you speak today.”

 In this talk, Dr. El-Sayed guides audiences through the process of rebuilding a city’s health department from the ground up.
 He discusses what happened in Detroit that led to the privatization of a 185-year old Health Department, and how he and his team went about rebuilding it.
 With vibrant, moving examples, he’ll show your audience the critical role of local public health, the evolution of healthcare, and the vital part politics must play as we move forward.